carlgombert/Raytracer/README.md

 ## Interactive Raytracer Demo:
   [<img src="https://github.com/carlgombert/Raytracer/blob/main/raytracer/Images/thumbnail.png" width="50%">](https://www.youtube.com/watch?v=t9IvcFt2NzY)
 The interactive raytracer allows the user to move around and view the scene from different angles.
 I have yet to implement GPU acceleration so the rendering quality is significantly hindered.
 Generating the higher quality images below takes around 20 seconds per frame.
+The interactive mode allows the user to enter C and take high quality captures of the current display as they move around.

 ## Sample Images:
 ![This is an image](https://github.com/carlgombert/Raytracer/blob/main/raytracer/Images/progress3.jpg)